Barebox is a bootloader that follows the tradition of Das U-Boot, while

 in real world this is a great debugging and development aid.
 New features

-can be easily developped and tested on long train journeys and started
+can be easily developed and tested on long train journeys and started

 devices under barebox to emulate storage devices.